jordanrobbedthesun/Full-Stack-Deep-Dive/README.md

 The backend allows you to set custom system instructions, so you can tailor the chatbot's personality, expertise, or behavior for your use case (e.g., CSSEC tutor, travel bot, etc).

 ---
+---

+## How Each Code File Works

+### Frontend

+- **App.tsx**: The entry point for the app.
+Handles session state.
+If the user is not logged in, it shows the Auth screen.
+If logged in, it shows the ChatBox.
+- **components/Auth.tsx**: Provides the login and signup UI.
+Uses Supabase Auth to sign in or register users with email and password.
+- **components/ChatBox.tsx**: The main chat interface.
+Loads and displays chat history for the logged-in user, shows the online user count, and lets users send messages to the AI.
+Handles saving/loading messages to/from Supabase and calls the backend for AI replies.
+- **lib/supabase.ts**: Configures and exports the Supabase client for use throughout the frontend.
+Handles session persistence and refresh.

+### Backend

+- **server.js**: The Express server that exposes the `/api/chat` endpoint.
+Receives chat prompts from the frontend, adds an optional system instruction, and sends the request to the Gemini API.
+Returns the AI's reply to the frontend.
+Keeps the Gemini API key secret using environment variables.
+- **.env**: Stores sensitive backend configuration, such as the Gemini API key and server port.
+Not committed to version control for security.

+### Database (Supabase)

+- **chats table**: Stores all chat messages, with columns for user ID, message text, sender (user or bot), and timestamp.
+Each user's chat history is kept separate and secure.
+- **online_users table**: Tracks which users are currently online, so the app can display a real-time online user count.
+Uses Row Level Security to ensure privacy and correct access.
 ## Features
 - **User Authentication:** Secure sign up and login using Supabase Auth ([setup followed this guide](https://supabase.com/docs/guides/auth/quickstarts/react-native)).
 - **Custom CSSEC Chatbot:** Chat with a Gemini-powered AI whose behavior can be customized via system instructions (e.g., "You are a CSSEC tutor.").